 Since I’ve (probably) taken away the right information, maybe this isn’t too much of an issue, but Tommy could have been a little clearer.
 I have a bit of a bigger problem with Tommy’s attitude toward the Rudiments.
 He’s very receptive to them, discouraging drummers from regarding the rudiments as being old–fashioned and marching–oriented.

 The problem is that the rudiments are, by their very nature, both old–fashioned and marching–oriented.
 Many of the rudiments (especially the ones talked about in the DVD) were developed by marching snare drummers decades, maybe even 100 years before the modern drum set came together.

 Tommy does make it clear that the video is not a rudiment method since he doesn’t talk about every rudiment nor what to do with them on the drum set.
-It just seems like he’s a bit overeager towards their embrace as if a lick is given objective importance to the drum set player just because it’s a rudiment.
-Ok, maybe I’m extrapolating here… but the reality is that, as much as we all love the paradiddle, many drummers forget about the 20 other rudiments no one ever uses since they’re trash.
+It just seems like he’s a bit overeager towards their embrace as if a lick is deserving of objective importance to the drum set player just because it happens to be on a rudiment list.
+Maybe I’m extrapolating here, but the reality is that, as much as we all love the paradiddle, many drummers forget about the 20 other rudiments no one ever uses since they’re trash.